MahdiBahar/Sentiment_Analysis_Product/README.md

 The final goal is to build a dashboard for comparing customer sentiment across different banking applications and to provide data-driven recommendations through a recommender system.
 This enables managers and supervisors to make informed decisions for improving their products based on real user feedback.

+## 📂 Project Structure
+You can find the structure of the project in Wiki!

 ## Project Features
 To achieve our goals, we have implemented the following steps: